Former residence of Deng Xiaoping: Protection

 In July 1997, it was listed as a National Patriotic Education Base by the Central Publicity Department of the Chinese Communist Party.
 In February 1998, the General Secretary of the Chinese Communist Party Jiang Zemin wrote "Deng Xiaoping's Former Residence" on the horizontal tablet.
-On 25 June 2001, it was listed as a major cultural heritage site under national-level protection by the State Council of the People's Republic of China.
+On 25 June 2001, it was listed as a major cultural heritage site under national-level protection by the State Council of China.
 On 13 August 2004, the CCP general secretary Hu Jintao attended the unveiling of the statue of Deng Xiaoping.
 In May 2008, Deng Xiaoping's former residence was awarded the first batch of national-level museums by the State Administration of Cultural Heritage.